 - a declaration that the density of livestock hasn't increased as a consequence of the project

-- Abatement calculations (SavBAT reports if used)
+- abatement calculations (SavBAT reports if used)

-- information on weed species management and monitoring activities
+- information on weed species management and monitoring activities – for 2018 methods only

-- copy of your vegetation fuel type map and supporting information on how it meets the method requirements
+- a copy of your vegetation fuel type map and supporting information on how it meets the method requirements

-- yearly project management plans
+- yearly project management plans – for 2018 methods only

 - fire permits.

-We provide you with an audit schedule when your project's declared.
+We provide you with an audit schedule when your project is declared.
+This includes at least 3 audits, and additional audits can be triggered.

 You must provide audit reports according to this schedule.